Information access representations and social capital in networks: Experiments Part I: Social Capital

 \subsection{Experimental setup}

-\paragraph{Calculating information access signatures} We estimate the information access probabilities using $10,000$ simulations under the independent cascade (IC) model.
-In particular, for calculating the information access vector of node $j$, ~ $s^{G}_{\alpha}(v_j) = (p_{1j},...,p_{ij},...,p_{nj})$, we estimate each $p_{ij}$ by setting node $i$ as the seed and running $10,000$ IC simulations over it.
-We average over the number of times that node $j$ received the information.
+\paragraph{Calculating information access signatures} We calculate the information access vector of node $j$, ~ $s^{G}_{\alpha}(v_j) = (p_{1j},\dots,p_{ij},\dots,p_{nj})$, and estimate each $p_{ij}$ by setting node $i$ as the seed and running $S = 10,000$ independent cascade simulations.
+We then use the fraction of simulations in which node $j$ received the information to estimate its information access probability.

-\paragraph{Choosing $\alpha$} Before proceeding with the experiments, we note that the information access representation, and thus the clustering, are dependent on the choice of $\alpha$.
+\paragraph{Choosing $\alpha$} The information access representation, and thus the clustering, are dependent on the choice of $\alpha$.
 Since $\alpha$ represents the probability that information is transmitted along an edge, the choice of $\alpha$ is domain-dependent.
-We will thus present our results across $\alpha$ values.
-However, choosing an appropriate range for $\alpha$ (which is also domain-dependent) is important in order to find $p_{ij}$ values that are not zero or one.
-This is because, at the extremes based on a specific domain, most $p_{ij}$ values in the information access signatures will be zero (indicating that the $\alpha$ value was too small to allow for information transmission across the network) or most will be one (indicating that the $\alpha$ value was large enough that essentially all nodes received information from essentially all other nodes).
-Thus, information access signatures are most interesting when a range of probability values $p_{ij}$ are included in the resulting information access signatures.
-To determine those ranges, we considered the histograms for each dataset (shown in Figure \ref{fig:histograms}).
-We considered both the shown $\alpha$ values, as well as larger values ranging up to the maximum of $1$; above the shown range essentially all $p_{ij}$ values were $1$, so we'll consider $\alpha$ values in the ranges as shown in Figure \ref{fig:histograms} for each dataset.
+We will thus present our results across a range of $\alpha$ values.
+However, choosing an appropriate range for $\alpha$ (which is also domain-dependent) is important in order to find $p_{ij}$ values that are not zero or one: at the extremes based on a specific domain, most $p_{ij}$ values in the information access signatures will be zero (indicating that the $\alpha$ value was too small to allow for information transmission across the network) or most will be one (indicating that the $\alpha$ value was large enough that essentially all nodes received information from essentially all other nodes). \emph{Thus, information access signatures are most interesting when a range of probability values $p_{ij}$ are included in the resulting information access signatures.} To determine those ranges, we considered the histograms for each dataset (a selection of these are shown in Figure \ref{fig:dblp_hist} with the full set of histograms in Appendix \ref{apx:alpha}.
+We choose $\alpha \in [0.1, 0.7]$ at increments of $0.1$ for the DBLP and Twitch datasets and $\alpha \in [0.01, 0.07]$ at increments of $0.01$ for the Co-sponsorship dataset since these ranges included a wide spread of histograms, including those with essentially all probabilities close to $0$ and also where essentially all probabilities are close to $1$.
+Larger values ranging up to the maximum of $1$ were considered, but above the chosen range essentially all $p_{ij}$ values were $1$.
+In order to further assess whether the examined $\alpha$ values would provide enough range and granularity, the resulting clusterings were also examined for consistency across $\alpha$ values (see Appendix \ref{apx:clustering_consistency}).